Sandy Denny: 2006–2008

+2010–2012

-In 2010, a large 19-CD retrospective box set, simply titled Sandy Denny, was released by Universal/Island Records in a limited edition of 3,000.
+In 2010, a large 19-CD retrospective box set, simply titled Sandy Denny, was released by Universal/Island Records in a limited edition of 3,000 copies.
 It contained Denny's entire catalogue of studio recordings, including her work with the Strawbs, Fairport Convention, Fotheringay and as a solo artist.
 The compilation also included a large number of outtakes, demos, live recordings, radio sessions and interviews.
 The box set was released to good reviews, including a 5-star review in Uncut and a 4-star review in The Guardian.

 In late 2010, Thea Gilmore was commissioned by Denny's estate, in conjunction with Island Records, to write melodies to unrecorded lyrics found in Denny's papers.
 The resulting album, Don't Stop Singing, was released in November 2011 to generally good notices, including 4-star reviews in The Independent and The Guardian among others.
 On 21 April 2012, the single "London" was released as an exclusive Record Store Day 7″ single.

-Further recordings were released in 2011, including a German recording of Fotheringay in concert released as Essen 1970 on the Garden of Delights label.
+Further recordings by Denny were released in 2011, including a German recording of Fotheringay in concert released as Essen 1970 on the Garden of Delights label.
 The performance was remastered by original band member Jerry Donahue.
-This release was followed by 19 Rupert Street, a home recording of a rehearsal featuring Sandy and Alex Campbell recorded at his flat in August 1967.
-This release is notable for the fact that Sandy performs a number of tracks that are not available in any other versions, including a cover of "Fairytale Lullaby" by John Martyn.
+This release was followed by 19 Rupert Street, a home recording of a rehearsal featuring Denny and Alex Campbell recorded at his flat in August 1967.
+This release is notable for the fact that Denny performs a number of tracks that are not available in any other versions, including a cover of "Fairytale Lullaby" by John Martyn.
 This CD was put out by Sandy's former Strawbs bandmate Dave Cousins on his Witchwood label.

 Two-disc "Deluxe Editions" of Denny's album reissues appeared in 2011 and 2012 with additional tracks; the 2012 Deluxe Edition of Sandy included a previously unreleased eight-song solo set from her 1973 U.S. tour recorded at Ebbet's Field in Denver, Colorado.
 A similar two-disc reissue of Fairport Convention's Rising for the Moon also included, for the first time, the complete 1974 L.A.
 Troubadour performance of Fairport with Denny back on board, prior to the official announcement of her re-joining the group.

-On account of unprecedented demand for, and exhaustion of supply of the limited edition 19-CD set cited above, in October 2012 a limited edition 4-CD version was released entitled The Notes and The Words: A Collection of Demos and Rarities, containing "75 songs that represent the cream of the rarities, demos and outtakes from the box set".
+On account of unprecedented demand for, and exhaustion of supply of the limited edition 19-CD set cited above, in October 2012 a limited edition four-CD version was released entitled The Notes and The Words: A Collection of Demos and Rarities, containing "75 songs that represent the cream of the rarities, demos and outtakes from the box set".
 Limited to 3,500 copies, this compilation is also now out-of-print.